 Stephanie Setliff, MD, CEDS-S

-Dr. Setliff received her medical degree from Creighton University and completed her adult psychiatry residency and did advanced training in a child and adolescent fellowship at UT Southwestern Medical Center.
+Dr. Setliff received her medical degree from Creighton University in Omaha, Nebraska.
+She completed her adult psychiatry residency in Dallas, Texas, and did advanced training in a child and adolescent fellowship at UT Southwestern Medical Center.
 She served as Chief Resident of Child and Adolescent Psychiatry while in her child fellowship.
 From 2000-November 2013, she was an Assistant Professor at University of Texas Southwestern Medical Center and the Medical Director of the Center for Pediatric Eating Disorders at Children’s Medical Center.
 She also was the medical director for inpatient pediatric psychiatry for a period of time from 2000 through November 2011.
 She was involved in collaborations with UT and Children’s to increase research on eating disorders at the University.

 Tyler Wooten, MD